jg-rp/python-liquid2/docs/tag_reference.md

 {% capture <identifier> %} <liquid markup> {% endcapture %}
 ```

-The `capture` tag renders the contents of its block and saves the resulting string as a new variable, or reassigns an existing variable.
+The `capture` tag evaluates the contents of its block and saves the resulting string as a new variable, or reassigns an existing variable, without immediately rendering it.

 ```liquid2
 {% capture welcome_message %}